Algebraic theory: Category-based model-theoretical interpretation

 This allows interpreting n as a cartesian product of n copies of 1.

 Example: Let's define an algebraic theory T taking hom(n, m) to be m-tuples of polynomials of n free variables X_{1}, ..., X_{n} with integer coefficients and with substitution as composition.
-In this case proj_{i} is the same as X_{i}.
+In this case proj_{i} is equal to X_{i}.
 This theory T is called the theory of commutative rings.

 In an algebraic theory, any morphism n → m can be described as m morphisms of signature n → 1.
 These latter morphisms are called n-ary operations of the theory.

 If E is a category with finite products, the full subcategory Alg(T, E) of the category of functors [T, E] consisting of those functors that preserve finite products is called the category of T-models or T-algebras.